Avast Premium Security Review 2023: Is It Worth It?

 With any software, you want to know if it’s compatible with your device before you buy it.
 You should also remember that even if it’s compatible, some features may not work with every system.
 Avast Premium works with the following operating systems and devices:

-• Android phones or tablets with OS Google Android 6.0 or higher (Marshmallow)
+• Android phones or tablets with OS Google Android 8.0 (Oreo) or higher

 Avast Premium Security customer support

-There’s also a knowledge base that offers help for technical and nontechnical Avast issues.
+There’s also a knowledge base that offers help for technical and nontechnical Avast issues and there's a forum to chat with other Avast users.
 If you’d rather contact someone directly, you can use the contact page.

 Avast Premium Security FAQs